Henry Wessells, Editor.

 "Kar Chee Reign" has been serialized in the Czech language in the April,

-May, and June 2000 issues of Ikarie published in Prague and edited by
+May, and June 2000 issues of Ikarie published in Prague and

 Ivan Adamovic. ("Rogue Dragon" had previously been serialized in